 Here’s how it’s done:

-- Contact your lender – they’ll ask you to complete a Discharge Authority form (PDF, 257KB)
+- Contact your lender – they’ll ask you to complete a mortgage discharge authority form

-- Complete and return the Discharge Authority form – it takes at least 10 business days to process your discharge, so think ahead if you need a quick sale or refinance
+- Complete the form as shown – it takes at least 10 business days to process your discharge, so think ahead if you need a quick sale or refinance

 - Register your discharge and Certificate of Title – at the Land Titles office in your state.
 Your lender can do this for you or you can do it yourself.
 If you are managing the process, below is where you’ll find the information you need